cberes/cash-register/README.md

 0. Couchbase bucket name: `cb.bucket` (default is `cash-register`)
 0. Couchbase password: `cb.password` (default is `cash-register-123`)
 0. Maximum order number: `order.num.max` (default is 100)

+Spring looks for the configuration file `application.properties` in the current directory or a `config` directory within the current directory.

 ## Dependencies